-I thought it would be an enriching learning experience for Michala (my teen daughter).
+I thought it would be an enriching learning experience for Michala.
 She could learn first-hand how women from a different time period were strong and worked hard to achieve their life goals.
-I felt it would be a great experience for Michala to understand how women, like the “Original Rosies”, helped pave the way in the workforce for women today.
+It was a great opportunity for Michala to understand how women, like the “Original Rosies,” helped pave the way in the workforce for women today.

 A Heartfelt Experience

 As the announcer called out each woman’s name, my eyes filled with tears.
 I felt very proud of the “Rosies” service during WWII.
 I also felt great emotion because my husband was only a few months fresh out of the Army.
 It reminded me of our former life as a military family, my husband’s military deployments, and how much patriotism was valued during our time as an Army family.